okta/okta.github.io/_source/_posts/2019-02-15-user-migration-the-definitive-guide.md

 The most important factors to consider when determining if you can do a bulk migration are:

 - Does your new user management system support the type of password hash that you're using in your current user management system?
-For example, if your user’s password are currently stored in the bcrypt format, will your new user management system be able to interpret these hashes properly?
+For example, if your user's password are currently stored in the bcrypt format, will your new user management system be able to interpret these hashes properly?
 - How much time would it take you to migrate all of your users from your old user management system into your new one?
 What do your tests tell you?
 - How long will it take you to cut a release of a new version of your codebase, so that no code referencing your old user management system is running in production?
 - Can your application afford that much downtime?